 Treatment of Eating Disorders at the Brain Resource Center

-Eating disorders often represent an intense effort at self-regulation in face of persistent states of heightened anxiety and arousal.
+Eating disorders often represent an intense effort at self-regulation in the face of persistent states of heightened anxiety and arousal.
 This heightened state of hyper arousal and lack of self-regulation manifests itself in brain functions, peripheral nervous system, and behavioral and affective regulation.

 Eating disorders symptomology and representations are also closely related to body sensations, body representations, feelings of shame, fear, anxiety, depression, obsessive-compulsive symptomology and their many manifestations and behavioral correlates.

 The eating disorder treatment protocol at the Brain Resource Center uses neuromodulation techniques along with cognitive behavioral therapy to address the disregulation of arousal by retraining the brain and the peripheral nervous system for better self regulation and reduction of hyper arousal.

 Body sensations and eating disorders are often associated with disturbances in the Right Hemisphere in the brain.
 Eating disorders often (but not always since there are strong genetic factors in play) correlate with some history of developmental trauma and hyperaroused brain and peripheral nervous system with poor self-regulation.
 We also observe common comorbidities such as hyper-reactivity of the anterior cingulate which is the brain’s signature for OCD.
 Food intake or other maladaptive addictive behavior is an attempt to calm the over active fear related limbic system and very reactive amygdalas.

 The treatment protocol can have lasting and permanent effect in how the brain is regulated and regulation of arousal is normalized.
 Symptoms such as anxiety, obsessiveness, impulse control, and repetitive and destructive loops of behavior are replaced by more adaptive patterns of improved self and affect regulation.